Garden/Earth Ministry

 Over the past few years, we have worked, through a variety of projects, to give this land around out building its plants back — not through colonialist appropriation, but through a slow and careful process of revisiting the growth each season and adding plants that are indigenous to this place.

-This presentation kicks off a month of Nature Connections in our neighbourhood: Together as neighbours, we'll discover that just MAYbe I can make a difference after all!
+This presentation kicked off a month of Nature Connections in our neighbourhood: Together as neighbours, we'll discover that just MAYbe I can make a difference after all!

 Vacation Creation Camp

-After our wonderful first season in 2023, we once again invited the neighbourhood to become Creation Counsellors in 2024, taking turns caring for our little corner of Creation throughout the summer.
-We delivered 9 harvests to the West Island Mission!
+For the fourth summer now, we’re inviting to become Creation Counsellors, taking turns caring for our little corner of Creation throughout the summer.

 Healing Garden